sanderveldhuis/glidelite/doc/workers.md

 writeFile('Hello, World!');
 ```

-You will notice that this TypeScript file is not yet started by the GlideLite Compiler because it is not yet a real worker, let's change this.
+You will notice that this TypeScript file is not yet started by the GlideLite Compiler because it is not defined as a worker.
+Let's change this.

 ## Define as service or task